Emirates (airline): Current livery (2023–present)

 On 16 March 2023, Emirates revealed its new livery.
 The livery features a more dynamic, flowing design of the UAE flag on the tailfin with a 3D effect.
 The wingtips are now painted red, displaying the Emirates logo in white Arabic calligraphy.
 Passengers with window seats can see the UAE flag colors painted on the inside of the wingtips, facing the fuselage.

-The airline's Airbus A350s will also include the updated UAE flag on the inner side of the winglets.
+The airline's Airbus A350s also include the updated UAE flag on the inner side of the winglets.